-The space has a rustic elegance, and they serve up simple classic cocktails to pair with each plate.
-If steak isn’t your preference, there are plenty of other lighter bites to enjoy, like the pan-seared trout or half roasted chicken.
+The space has a rustic elegance, and they serve simple classic cocktails to pair with each plate.
+If steak isn’t your preference, there are plenty of other lighter bites to enjoy, like the pan-seared trout or half-roasted chicken.

 It’s a great place to get a starter, though picking just one can be the hardest part.
 We like to go with the Seared Scallops or the Bone Marrow.

 This is the premier farm-to-table place in all of Lansing.
-The menu changes based on what’s available seasonally, so it’s always an exciting experience.
+The menu changes based on seasonal availability, so it’s always an exciting experience.

 Crunchy’s is an old-school hotspot with down-home digs that keeps everyone coming back for more.
-It was the original craft beer bar in Lansing and is known for its epic karaoke nights on the weekends.
+It was the original craft beer bar in Lansing and is known for its epic weekend karaoke nights.

-This brewpub has creative pub fares along with a few beautiful brunch offerings, making Hopcat a hotspot on the Lansing foodie scene.
-The massive beer list is really the claim to fame with over 40 delicious drafts on tap at any given time.
+This brewpub has creative pub fares and a few beautiful brunch offerings, making Hopcat a hotspot on the Lansing foodie scene.
+The massive beer list is the claim to fame, with over 40 delicious drafts on tap at any given time.

-The shareable selections all make for ideal snacking, from the Smoked Salmon Dip to the Buffalo Rolls.
+The shareable selections make ideal snacking, from the Smoked Salmon Dip to the Buffalo Rolls.
 Mains include sandwiches, smash burgers, tacos, and mac and cheeses.
-Don’t fret if you’re meat-free, there are plenty of plates to pick from like the Crunchy Buddha Bowl.
+Don’t fret if you’re meat-free.
+There are plenty of plates to pick from, like the Crunchy Buddha Bowl.

 It has a funky neighborhood feel, with local artwork adorning the walls and twinkle lights twisted around sticker-clad columns.